Come sail along quietly alongside these majestic mammals.

 Gray whales are relatively slow swimmers and surface every three to five minutes to blow a few times before they dive under again.
 This usually provides ample opportunity to view the whales.
 Having knowledge of the diving, breathing, and migration patterns of the whales are key components to a successful whale watching cruise in San Diego.

-Although it is possible to see gray whales from certain high shoreline vantage points, nothing compares to the experience of viewing gray whales up close aboard a sailing yacht whale watching cruise in San Diego.
-Whale watching is a memorable, fun, and educational activity for everyone whether young or old.
+Although it is possible to see gray whales from certain high shoreline vantage points, nothing compares to the experience of viewing gray whales up close from the deck of a sailing yacht.
+Whale watching is a memorable, fun, and educational activity for everyone of any age.

-In addition to offering whale watching cruises in San Diego, Sail Jada Charters provides a variety of excursions on our beautiful San Diego sailboat.
-Private yacht charters or public yacht charters could include sunset cruises, weddings at sea or memorials at sea.
+In addition to offering whale watching cruises in San Diego, Sail JADA Charters provides a variety of excursions on our beautiful sailing yacht.
+Private or public yacht charters could include sunset cruises, weddings on the bay or memorials at sea.
 Call (858) 222-9479 to learn more today.